Abanoub-Asaad/Linux-Learning/README.md

 gunzip < file name .gz > | To extract a zip file tar cvf < new compressed file name .tar > < file to compress > <> <> | To compress some files
 tar xvf < compressed file .tar > | To extract a compressed file
+< program_name > & | To open a specific program
+pkill < program_name > | To close a specific program
+application_name -version | To know the version of a specific application

 ## Not always used commands 🧐